 Personally, I find American Express Fine Hotels and Resorts great for two kinds of bookings:

 1. Single night stays where I receive maximum value in the added benefits and special property amenities (early check-in, late checkout and property credit).

 (During my recent one night stay at The Fairmont Chateau Whistler I received early check-in, late checkout, a double upgrade and $100USD food and beverage credit plus breakfast for two.
 Breakfast and the property credit represent more than $200 in added value, and the early check-in and late checkout allowed us to spend almost two full days at the resort while only paying for one night, which has a great amount of value).
 The discounted rate was only 50 dollars less than the fully flexible rate offered through American Express so it was a very easy decision to book for the added benefits.

-2. Longer stays where I can take advantage of a 3rd or 4th night free offer, which can drastically reduce the cost of the overall stay and compete with hotels prepaid and nonrefundable rates.
+2. Longer stays where I can take advantage of a 3rd or 4th-night free offer, which can drastically reduce the cost of the overall stay and compete with hotels prepaid and nonrefundable rates.

 The Fine Hotels and Resorts program has the potential to save a lot of dollars for those seeking luxury accommodation around the world.
-However, like anything, savvy travelers will need to do a bit of homework to decide if they are receiving the best deal.
+However, like anything, savvy travellers will need to do a bit of homework to decide if they are receiving the best deal.

 It should be noted rooms booked through Fine Hotels and Resorts will often be similarly priced to the hotels best flexible rate.
 Hotels will often have discounted rates for early bookings paid in advance (and often non-refundable) which will usually be cheaper than Fine Hotels and Resorts rates.
-However, travelers should be confident their plans are definite or have good travel insurance before booking a non-refundable discounted rate.
+However, travellers should be confident their plans are definite or have good travel insurance before booking a non-refundable discounted rate.